benbogin/spider-schema-gnn/README.md

 First time loading of the dataset might take a while (a few hours) since the model first loads values from tables and calculates similarity features with the relevant question.
 It will then be cached for subsequent runs.

-You should get results similar to the following:
+You should get results similar to the following (the `sql_match` is the one measured in the official evaluation test):
 ```
   "best_validation__match/exact_match": 0.31431334622823986,
   "best_validation_sql_match": 0.41876208897485495,